irudnyts/irudnyts.github.io/about.md

 ### Summer schools

 * International Summer School of the Swiss Association of Actuaris <br />
+Insurance Management: Trends, Challenges and Solutions <br />
+*University of Lausanne*, 2017

+* International Summer School of the Swiss Association of Actuaris <br />
+Quantative Risk Management: Concepts, Techniques and Tools <br />
 *University of Lausanne*, 2016

 * International Summer School of the Swiss Association of Actuaris <br />
+Reinsurance: Actuarial and Statistical Aspects <br />
 *University of Lausanne*, 2015

 * International Summer Program <br />